 When the wrist is extended, it puts stress on all the soft tissue, especially the tendons.
 This extended position of the wrist happens in the Plank Position, Push-ups and hand balancing postures such as the Handstand and the Crow for example.

-Even keyboard typing with hiked wrists (your wrists should be completely neutral) can cause wrist issues such as the Carpal Tunnel Syndrom.
-In the typing case, the stress is low but frequent.
-When it comes to postures and exercises that place weight on extended wrist, as in certain yoga postures, the stress is high but infrequent.
+Even typing on the keyboard with hiked wrists (your wrists should be completely neutral) can cause wrist issues like Carpal Tunnel Syndrome.
+In the case of typing, the stress is low but frequent.
+When it comes to postures and exercises that place weight on extended wrists, as in certain yoga postures, the stress is high but infrequent.

-In other words, if we are using our hands as feet such as in arm balances, planks and Downward- Facing Dog, we need to give them a chance to get stronger gradually.
-In order to prevent yoga wrist pain in us and other, it is helpful to understand what to look out for.
+In other words, if we are using our hands as feet, such as in arm balances, planks, and Downward Facing Dog, we need to give them a chance to get stronger gradually.
+To prevent yoga wrist pain in us and others, it is helpful if we understand what to look out for.

 Avoid Wrist Pain in Yoga: 6 Simple Tips to Protect the Wrists

 It may sound logical, yet many would neglect this simple advice.
 Warming up is important for all of us.
-However the older we get or if we have a history of wrist issues we must warm up even better.
-Warming up not only improves lubrication of joints, but it also relaxes the adjoining muscles, and improves the local blood flow.
+However, as we get older, or if we have a history of wrist issues, we must warm-up even better.
+Warming up not only improves lubrication of joints but it also relaxes the adjoining muscles and improves the local blood flow.
 It also prepares your body for physical stress.
-The classical Sun Salutation is a great way to ensure that your body and your wrists are warmed up properly, before you move on to place your full weight on to your hands.
+The classical Sun Salutation is a great way to ensure that your body and your wrists are warmed up properly before you move on to place your full weight on your hands.

-2. Strengthen and lengthen the muscles surrounding wrists:
+2. Strengthen and lengthen the muscles surrounding the wrists:

 Healthy wrists are strong, yet flexible.
 When the muscles around your wrist joint are balanced, it considerably reduces the risk of sprain, strains, or fracture.
 Slow and controlled hand balances such as the Easy Crow Pose are a great way to build up strength and flexibility in the wrists.